 Further, wireless charging makes it possible to automate the charging process so that the battery can be charged automatically at any time, for instance in inner-city car parks, at traffic lights or on selected road sections.
 This measure is highly suitable for increasing the range of electric vehicles.
 In principle, inductive charging systems can achieve a comparably high degree of efficiency as wire-bound charging systems.

-The figure shows a schematic structure and the components of an inductive charging system.
-With the help of the magnetic coupling of the coil systems it is possible to load a vehicle both stationary and while driving.
+The diagram above shows a schematic structure and the components of an inductive charging system.
+With the help of the magnetic coupling of the coil systems, it is possible to load a vehicle both stationary and while driving.
 The primary coil is installed in the ground, while the secondary coil is integrated in the underbody of the vehicle.
 On the primary side, the power electronics consists of a power supply unit with mains-side power factor correction, an inverter which generates the AC voltage required for inductive energy transmission, and suitable reactive power compensation.
 Suitable reactive power compensation and a rectifier are used on the secondary side of the vehicle.

 At the IEW, the main research activities focus in particular on two areas.
 On the one hand, research is being conducted into optimizing the coil system itself in order to achieve a high positioning tolerance while complying with the legally prescribed limit values of the magnetic field.
 On the other hand, the behavior of the overall system is examined and optimized to enable efficient operation while ensuring compatibility between systems with different nominal powers at the same time.